“Best Place in East Texas to Have LASIK”

 Slide bar to see the progression of glaucoma

 What is Glaucoma?

-Glaucoma is actually a series of diseases that damage the optic nerve.
+Glaucoma is a series of diseases that damage the optic nerve.
 Damage to the optic nerve and retina causes blind spots in the field of vision.
-Glaucoma is usually caused by an increase in the fluid pressure in the eye, either because of overproduction of fluid or from blockage in the drainage system of the eye.
+Glaucoma is usually caused by an increase in the fluid pressure in the eye, either because of overproduction of fluid or from a blockage in the drainage system of the eye.
 The higher pressure inside the eye causes damage to the optic nerve, resulting in permanent vision loss.

 The early symptoms of chronic open-angle glaucoma, the most common type of glaucoma, are often unnoticed because there is no discomfort or pain.
 Most people will not notice a change in vision until there is a significant loss of vision.
 Later, central vision becomes affected, with mild headaches and difficulty with night vision.
 If left untreated, total blindness will result.
 However, the patient with acute closed-angle glaucoma may experience more noticeable symptoms including blurred vision, severe pain, nausea, and halos around lights.